Italian Motorcycle Brands

 Beta Motor Logo

 The Beta brand dates back to 1904 as Societa Giuseppe Bianchi, specializing in the production of bicycles.
 Gradually expanding and introducing new types of products, in 1940, the company carried out a complete re-equipment of production with modern equipment and changed its name to Beta.
-It consisted of the initials of the founder’s son, Enzo Bianchi, and his father, Arrigo Tosi, who was the chief engineer of the company.
+It consisted of the initials of the founder’s son, Enzo Bianchi, and his father, Arrigo Tosi, who was the company’s chief engineer.
 The brand produced its first motorcycle with an engine in 1948.
 The transition to motorcycles occurred in 1950 when the first full-fledged motorcycle Ital JAP was released.
 The brand’s products proved themselves in off-road racing.
 The company’s fame was brought by its models for mototrials.

 Borile